 Adam Hirsch, Cyprus, 2010-2012

-Adam is now working at the PPI headquarters in Washington D.C. as the Development and Communications Associate, taking with him the knowledge and experiences of 2 years in the field.
+Adam is now working at the PPI headquarters in Washington D.C. as the Deputy Director of Development and Communications, taking with him the knowledge and experiences of 2 years in the field.
 "I am so grateful to those who made this experience possible, but the impact of the PPI Fellows is ongoing, and there are a lot more children and communities that can benefit from our work.
 I look forward to assisting the new Fellows as they begin their journey around the world bringing children together for peace."